nunogrl/nunogrl/content/ansible-series-002-firewall.rst

 :Tags: Technology
 :Slug: ansible-managing-firewall
 :Authors: Nuno Leitao
-:Series: Ansible
 :Summary: Deploying and maintaining a firewall using Ansible
 :Image: Playbook-hand
+:Series: Ansible
-:Status: draft
+:Status: Published
+:series_index: 2

                This was the very first question I had while using ansible and I wasn't happy with any of the tools I found online.

 Deploying users keys should be something that we should be paying attention to